Jonoans/tt-assignment-2023/README.md

 1. Incoming requests are validated to ensure `limit` and `cursor` are >= 0.
 Limit will be presumed to be the default of 10 if it is set to 0.<br>
     The `chat` field is also validated to ensure it is in the expected format of `member1:member2`
 2. For lookups, the service will default to limit and offset queries if cursor == 0 or if cache information required is not available.
 Otherwise it will attempt to query the requested information with conditionals and limit.

+### Other Changes

+Some additional code was also added in the main function to support service discovery features.
+The added code attempts to use the hostname of the service's deployment environment to lookup its own IP address.
+This IP address will then be registered as the service instance's IP address on the registry.

+In the case of our deployment environment, such a method will return a valid IP address which other containers in the setup can use to access our RPC server instance.
+However, such a method may not work in other environments.code was also added in the main function to support service discovery features.
+The added code attempts to use the hostname of the service's deployment environment to lookup its own IP address